zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    signatures.

-   :data: The data for which to find matching MIME types.
+   :param data: The data for which to find matching MIME types.

    :returns: All matching signatures, in order of strength.